TL;DR – I believe Sony XM3’s are worth the significant outlay if you want to optimise your concentration in a distraction rich environment.

-At present, all decent noise cancelling headphones are expensive.
+All decent noise cancelling headphones are expensive.
 As in £250+ expensive.
 However, I work in a large open plan office.
 Each desk is about 120cm wide so I’m in close proximity to plenty of other people talking, laughing and basically being human.
 The upshot is that it’s very noisy.
 Much of the time I find that noise incredibly distracting.
-Noise-cancelling headphones seemed like a panacea to my concentration ~~excuses~~ woes.
+Noise-cancelling headphones seemed like a panacea to my concentration

 Physically, they both felt very comfortable to me; nothing seemed to stand out with either.

-When it came to judging the sonic quality, I also found it pretty difficult to judge.
+When it came to judging the sonic quality, I found it pretty difficult to judge at the store.
 I wasn’t convinced I was getting a good idea of what high-end noise cancelling headphones would do for me outside of the environment I intended to use them in.

 In case you are unfamiliar with the WH–1000XM3 headphones, they are over the ear, Bluetooth wireless noise-cancelling headphones.
 They come with a nice semi-rigid carry case that includes a USB charger (USB A -> USB C) and a standard headphone cable with mini-jack connector.